Skip to content

 All this density can come at a cost.
 The denser the plant coverage becomes, the harder it is for animals to forage.
 But of course, nature has come up with a flashy solution to this.

 If you’ve lived in Florida, you’ll be well aware of our intense lightning storms.
-The build-up of leaf litter and dead plant material on the pine scrub floor creates a tinder box.
+The build-up of leaf litter and dead plant material on the scrub floor creates a tinder box.

 When lightning strikes one of the solitary sable palms, it sparks a roaring fire.
 These lightning fires might sound terrible and incredibly destructive to this fragile ecosystem, and you think the same way naturalists and ecologists did decades ago.